 The Insurance Company Offered Me a Settlement.
 What Do I Do?

-Don’t decide to accept or decline a settlement offer without first consulting an attorney.
-Insurance companies often lowball their first settlement offer in hopes that you’ll accept and sign away your right to legal action.
-We can calculate a comparable settlement and send a demand letter for the financial support detailing the full extent of your losses.
+Don’t accept or decline a settlement offer without consulting an attorney.
+Insurance companies often lowball their first settlement offer in hopes you’ll accept and sign away your right to legal action.
+We can calculate a comparable settlement and send a demand letter for financial support detailing the full extent of your losses.

 How Do I Know Which Personal Injury Lawyer in Tucson is Right for Me?

 Not every injury lawyer and client pairing is a great match.
-For starters, you need a lawyer who has the experience and knowledge to handle your specific case.
+For starters, you need a lawyer with the experience and knowledge to handle your case.